Welcome to the Year 5 Rodsley Class Page

-Our class teacher is Mr Arthur and our fantastic teaching assistant is Mrs Plastow.
+Our class teacher is Mr Arthur and our teaching assistant is Mrs Plastow.

 If you are a parent/guardian of a child in Year 5 you can follow us on Twitter (@Rodsley2020Y5) to see what we are getting up to in class each week!

-Good afternoon, please find attached the links for meet the Senior leadership team and meet the year 5 class.
+Please find attached the links to meet the Senior leadership team and hear about learning in the Year 5 class.

 Year 5: https://youtu.be/B3FwdVJJe8g

 St. Elizabeth’s has a Franciscan heritage, so our school values are based on Franciscan values.
 In Year 5, our class value is peace.
 We understand peace is the harmony and calmness of body, mind, and spirit.
 As written in John's gospel 20:21, Jesus said to them again, “Peace be with you.
 As the Father has sent me, even so I am sending you.”
 From this we will try and promote peace in school and as part of our everyday life.
 Prayer and worship are an integral part of our day.
 Our R.E. topics last for around 4 weeks and our learning is summarised in the R.E. knowledge organisers, which will be added to this webpage when we start each new topic.

 In English, we practise our decoding, fluency and comprehension reading skills through weekly whole class guided reading sessions along with small group reading sessions and by reading 1:1 with an adult.
 The children have their own school reading book, which is changed on a set day each week by Mrs Plastow.
 The children's Collins Big Cat reading books will only be changed on their set book changeover day, however we have lots of extra books in our classroom for the children to sign out and read, if they finish their school reading books before the end of their week.